Why Romania needs to be on your outsourcing (BPO) list

 Large multilingual talent pool

-The country’s sizable and multilingual labor force and student body are among the main lures for international companies looking to outsource their customer experience operations.
+The country’s sizable and multilingual labor force and student body are among the main lures for international companies looking to outsource their customer experience (CX) operations.

-Additionally, more than 70% of the IT outsourcing industry is currently controlled by significant foreign investors, which gives Romania a considerable advantage when it comes to reliability of its labor market, according to the latest ANIS (Employers’ Association of the Software and Services Industry) report on the Software and IT industry in Romania.
+Additionally, more than 70% of the IT outsourcing industry is currently controlled by significant foreign investors, which gives Romania a considerable advantage when it comes to reliability of its labor market, according to an ANIS (Employers’ Association of the Software and Services Industry) report on the Software and IT industry in Romania.

 A preferred outsourcing hub